Norman Vincent Peale: Influence

-Five U.S, presidents (Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush) spoke well of Peale in the documentary about his life, Positive Thinking: The Norman Vincent Peale Story.
+Five U.S. presidents, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and George H. W. Bush spoke well of Peale in the documentary about his life, Positive Thinking: The Norman Vincent Peale Story.
+The documentary was Nixon's final television appearance.

-The Reverend Billy Graham said at the National Council of Churches on June 12, 1966, that "I don't know of anyone who had done more for the kingdom of God than Norman and Ruth Peale or have meant any more in my life for the encouragement they have given me."
-Mary L. Trump in Too Much and Never Enough wrote that Donald Trump's father, Fred Trump, was heavily influenced by Peale.
+The Reverend Billy Graham said in 1966, that "I don't know of anyone who had done more for the kingdom of God than Norman and Ruth Peale or have meant any more in my life for the encouragement they have given me."

-As a child, Donald Trump attended Marble Collegiate Church with his parents, Fred and Mary.
+Mary L. Trump in Too Much and Never Enough wrote that Donald Trump's father, Fred Trump, was "immediately drawn to Peale’s teachings".
+As a child, Donald Trump attended Marble Collegiate Church with his parents.
 Both he and his two sisters, Maryanne and Elizabeth, were married there.
 Trump has repeatedly praised Peale and cited him as a formative influence.
+Peale officiated Donald Trump's first wedding.

 Scott Adams, creator of Dilbert, says Peale's writing influenced him to achieve success.

-At the invitation of Robert R. Spitzer, former under-secretary in the Ford administration, Peale, accompanied by his wife, Ruth, spoke several times to the student leaders at MSOE University prior to passing in 1993, influencing engineers, technical writers, managers, and architects for decades who today serve as executives in companies like GE, Nvidia, and many others.